w-yeehong/tp/docs/UserGuide.md

 #### 5.3.5 List the Current Rooms: `listroom`

-You can use this command to list all the rooms in the hotel together with informtion of whether the room is occupied or not.
+You can use this command to list all the rooms in the hotel together with information of whether the room is occupied or not.

 Format: `listroom` All the rooms in Covigent.